Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4f7KWwnXhoU.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Will Dedicated Servers be available on Linux, or Windows?
 https://www.youtube.com/watch?v=4f7KWwnXhoU
-This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Linux hosting, please?](./yt-bF5wXdGjeG0.md) [https://www.youtube.com/watch?v=bF5wXdGjeG0](https://www.youtube.com/watch?v=bF5wXdGjeG0)
+This question was possibly duplicated with a more recent answer: [September 21st, 2021 Livestream Q&A: Will Dedicated Servers run on Linux, Windows, or both?](./yt-B9WzFDA9Lq8.md) [https://www.youtube.com/watch?v=B9WzFDA9Lq8](https://www.youtube.com/watch?v=B9WzFDA9Lq8)

 ### Topics